On this page

 Once your SMSF is registered as a QROPS, apply online to have your UK pension funds transferred.
 Again, it’s best to seek independent financial advice before proceeding, ideally from an adviser who is familiar with UK pension fund transfers.

-It’s important to note that once you have received the funds into your SMSF, you may have the option of transferring them into another Australian fund if you don’t want to continue administering your SMSF.
+Once you have received the funds into your SMSF, you may have the option of transferring them into another Australian fund if you don’t want to continue administering your SMSF.
+However, this process is not straight forward and will depend on factors such when you originally transferred your UK pension, 10 years ongoing reporting requirements to HMRC and the intersection of UK and Australian tax law.
+In some cases, you may need to wait five years or up to 10 years before you can roll over into another super fund, depending on your particular circumstances.
 Again, seek independent financial advice to evaluate any associated costs and benefits if you want to pursue this strategy.

 Transferring a UK pension to an Australian super fund can be time-consuming and costly but may be worth considering depending on your personal financial circumstances.
 The information contained in this article is general in nature.
 It’s best to seek independent financial advice to determine whether transferring a UK pension is a suitable strategy for you.